Tadeusz Pankiewicz: In the Kraków Ghetto

-Under the German Nazi occupation of Poland during World War II, Podgórze district was closed off in March 1941 as a ghetto for local area Jewry.
+Under the German occupation of Poland during World War II, Podgórze district was closed off in March 1941 as a ghetto for local area Jewry.
 Within the walls of the Kraków Ghetto, there were four prewar pharmacies owned by non-Jews.
 Pankiewicz was the only proprietor to decline the German offer of relocating to the gentile (non-Jewish) side of the city.
 He was given permission to continue operating his establishment as the only pharmacy in the Ghetto, and reside on the premises.
 His staff were given passage permits to enter and exit the ghetto for work.

 The often-scarce medications and pharmaceutical products supplied to the ghetto's residents, often free of charge, substantially improved their quality of life.
 In effect, apart from health care considerations, they contributed to survival itself.
 In his published testimonies, Pankiewicz makes particular mention of hair dyes used by those disguising their identities and tranquilizers given to fretful children required to keep silent during Gestapo raids.

 The pharmacy became a meeting place for the ghetto's intelligentsia, and a hub of underground activity.
 Pankiewicz and his staff, Irena Drozdzikowska, Helena Krywaniuk, and Aurelia Daner-Czortkowa, risked their lives to undertake numerous clandestine operations: smuggling food and information, and offering shelter on the premises for Jews facing deportation to the camps.
 One of the surviving 'Schindlerjude' Stella Müller-Madej described Pankiewicz as “a wonderful human being” and remained close to him after the war.
 On one occasion, he hid Stella under his desk during a German Aktion or roundup in the ghetto.